Skip to main content

 If you opt for an outpatient procedure, you will need someone to drive you to and from surgery and possibly stay with you for that first night after surgery.7

-Although procedure steps may vary from surgeon to surgeon, the general overview involves the following:8
+Although the procedure may vary from surgeon to surgeon, the general overview involves the following steps:8

 1. Administering anesthesia (intravenous or general).
 Anesthesia is the medicine that makes you comfortable during a surgical procedure.
 Intravenous anesthesia can be delivered while you're awake, but you should not feel pain.
 General anesthesia puts you to sleep.

 2. Making incisions.
 A traditional tummy tuck usually involves a horizontal incision between the pubic line and the belly button.
-In the Fleur-de-Lis tummy tuck, which includes a horizontal and a vertical incision, the horizontal incision may be made before the vertical one in order to take out additional excess skin.
+In the Fleur-de-Lis tummy tuck, which includes horizontal and vertical incisions, the horizontal incision may be made before the vertical one in order to remove additional excess skin.

 4. Closing the incisions.
-Once surgery is done, the surgeon will close up the incision with one of several options, typically stitches, surgical tape or surgical clips.
+Once the surgery is done, the surgeon will close up the incision with one of several options — stitches, surgical tape or surgical clips.

-Any surgical procedure can involve potential side effects or opportunities for challenges to arise.
+Any surgical procedure can involve potential side effects or complications that may arise.
 These could include:9

 • Asymmetry in the shape of your abdomen after surgery